Israel demands apology after Russia says Hitler had Jewish roots | Law-Order

 "When they say 'What sort of nazification is this if we are Jews', well I think that Hitler also had Jewish origins, so it means nothing," Lavrov told Rete 4 channel, speaking through an Italian interpreter.
 "For a long time now we've been hearing the wise Jewish people say that the biggest anti-Semites are the Jews themselves," he added.

+Zelenskiy, in his nightly video message, noted that Moscow has been silent since Lavrov's comments.
+"This means that the Russian leadership has forgotten all the lessons of World War Two," he said.
+"Or perhaps they have never learned those lessons."
+The German government's anti-Semitism commissioner, Felix Klein, said Lavrov's remarks mocked the victims of Nazism and "shamelessly confront not only Jews but the entire international public with open anti-Semitism."

+Italian Prime Minister Mario Draghi called the top Russian diplomat's comments obscene, while Canada's Justin Trudeau expressed disbelief.
+U.S. Senate Majority Leader Chuck Schumer, the top elected Jewish official in the United States, accused Lavrov of falling back on anti-Semitism to defend his nation's actions.

+"As the highest ranking Jewish elected official in the U.S., I take particular umbrage at what Mr. Lavrov said," Schumer said in Washington.
 Dani Dayan, chairman of Yad Vashem, Israel's memorial to the six million Jews killed in the Holocaust, said the Russian minister's remarks were "an insult and a severe blow to the victims of the real Nazism".
-Speaking on Kan radio, Dayan said Lavrov was spreading "an anti-Semitic conspiracy theory with no basis in fact".

-The identity of one of Hitler's grandfathers is not known but there has been some speculation, never backed up by any evidence, that he might have been a Jew.
-There was no immediate response for comment from the Russian embassy to Israel or from Lavrov in Moscow.
+There was no immediate response to requests for comment from the Russian embassy to Israel or from Lavrov in Moscow.
+STRAINED RELATIONS

-STRAINED RELATIONS Kyiv condemned Lavrov's words, saying his "heinous remarks" were offensive to Zelenskiy, to Israel, Ukraine and Jews.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)